niklasmh/ntnu/TDT4145 - Databasemodellering og databasesystemer/README.md

 - 3NF: Every non-prime attribute in the table is directly dependent on every candidate key.
 - BCNF: Every non-trivial functional dependency is a dependency on a superkey.
 - 4NF: For every non-trivial multi-valued dependency (MVD) X->>Y, X is a superkey.
+- 5NF: Exists, but not in corriculum.
+It is about splitting a table to multiple tables.

 ### Forelesning 10: Normalisering.
 Kap.
 14